-Pharmaceutical products are grouped into categories in the sales, medical, and promotional audits according to the EphMRA/Intellus Anatomical Classification System.
+Pharmaceutical products are grouped into categories in the sales, medical, and promotional audits according to the EPHMRA/Intellus Anatomical Classification System.
 Virtually all pharmaceutical audits around the world are based on this system.
 IQVIA and other secondary data suppliers use this classification.

 The Anatomical Classification brings order and standardisation to the pharmaceutical market.
 This classification enables the market researcher to analyse therapeutic markets and to compare similar products.
-Responsibility for maintaining the integrity of the system, for modifying it to meet the demands of the evolving pharmaceutical market, and for reviewing and approving the classification of individual products lies with the Classification Committee.
+Responsibility for maintaining the integrity of the system, for modifying it to meet the demands of the evolving pharmaceutical market, and for reviewing and deciding the classification of products lies with the Classification Committee.
 The World Health Organization (WHO) adapted the system to its own needs (see section on Harmonisation with WHO).

 Pharmaceutical sales audits were introduced in the 1950s.
 Most audits were based on similar classification systems, although they varied.
 Development of the Anatomical Classification began in 1968 and was formally introduced in 1974.
 It was developed by market researchers of many Europe-based international pharmaceutical companies.
 Market researchers from the international pharmaceutical companies in Europe and USA participated in translating the old system into the Anatomical System.
-Today, the Anatomical Classification system is used for all national audits worldwide with the exceptions of USA and Canada, which use the USC system.
-USA and Canada also use the Anatomical Classification system for worldwide views of markets via the IQVIA database, MIDAS.
+Today, the Anatomical Classification system is used in pharmaceutical audits worldwide (IQVIA US and Canada national audits use the USC system, and the international database MIDAS uses the Anatomical Classification).